slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Freedom to -> freedom from -- naval
 - Don’t build your castle in other peoples kingdom’s
 - Bees don’t waste their time explaining to flies that flowers taste better than shit.

+> *"Commitment is what transforms a promise into a reality."
+-- Abraham Lincoln*
+> *"Commitment is an act, not a word."
+-- Jean-Paul Sartre*
+> *"Freedom is not the absence of commitments, but the ability to choose and commit myself to what is best for me."
+-- Paulo Coelho*
 -->

 > *"A man is free at the instant he wants to be."